Philanthropy has evolved, with changing attitudes towards donations, bequests and volunteering.

 The Examiner's Winter Relief Appeal is celebrating 61 years.

-The Winter Relief Appeal supports four Northern Tasmanian charities - St Vincent de Paul, the Benevolent Society, Red Cross and City Mission.
+The Winter Relief Appeal supports four Northern Tasmanian charities - St Vincent de Paul, the Benevolent Society, Salvation Army and City Mission.

 Since we launched Winter Relief this year we have received $1837.15 and we've set our sights on a $75,000 target.

 If you'd like to donate to The Examiner's Winter Relief Appeal, you can by:

 Donate in person, at The Examiner's office in Cimitiere Street or at participating businesses